jdangerx/jdangerx.github.io/_drafts/CSG.md

 works.
 Let's take a look at one that turns your finger drawings into real things that you can hold.
 Its code name is FourthApp.

-Its operation is best explained with a few pictures:

 First you draw something.
 It's kind of like Paint.
 No spray-can, though.
 <!-- ![Make sure it will actually stay together](drawView.jpg) -->